-The temporal and interactive dynamics of crying.
-In day-long home recordings, Fields-Olivieri and Cole (2019) found that mothers were less likely to respond to toddlers' cries than toddler's word-like vocalizations.
-But when mothers did respond to toddlers' cries, the toddlers were more likely to subsequently produce speech-like vocalizations rather than additional cries (Fields-Olivieri & Cole, 2019).
-With respect to temporal structure, Abney and colleagues (2017) found that home-recorded cries in the first year exhibited a higher degree of clustering in time (temporal heterogeneity) than speech-like vocalizations.
-Likewise, among 1- to 2-year-olds in an early intervention preschool classroom, we found that vocal expressions of negative affect perpetuated themselves in time (the duration of one cry predicted the duration of the next) and cries tended to occur in clusters over the day (burstiness; Messinger et al., 2019).
-Together these results highlight the power of objective measurement of cries to shed light on the temporal structure of negative affect and the dynamics of early communication using day-long samples of naturally occurring behavior.
+2019).
+With respect to temporal structure, Abney and colleagues (2017) found that homerecorded cries in the first year exhibited a higher degree of clustering in time (p.
+315) (temporal heterogeneity) than speech-like vocalizations.
+Likewise, among 1- to 2-yearolds in an early intervention preschool classroom, we found that vocal expressions of negative affect perpetuated themselves in time (the duration of one cry predicted the duration of the next) and cries tended to occur in clusters over the day (burstiness; Messinger et al., 2019).
+Together, these results highlight the power of objective measurement of cries to shed light on the temporal structure of negative affect and the dynamics of early communication using day-long samples of naturally occurring behavior.